neul-labs/gity/docs/fsmonitor.md

 With `git sparse-checkout`, only a subset of files are materialized in the working tree.

-**Current behavior**: Gitz watches and reports all materialized files.
+**Current behavior**: Gity watches and reports all materialized files.
 Non-materialized files don't exist on disk, so no events occur.

-**Potential issue**: If sparse patterns change, gitz doesn't know which paths are now relevant.
+**Potential issue**: If sparse patterns change, gity doesn't know which paths are now relevant.
 Git handles this correctly because it tracks sparse patterns internally.

 **Recommendation**: After changing sparse patterns, the next `git status` will reconcile correctly.
 No special handling needed.